-Our aim is to develop children’s natural curiosity.
-We do this by encouraging them to ask questions, carry out investigations and use what they discover to make sense of the world around them.
+Our aim is to develop our children’s natural scientific curiosity.
+We do this by encouraging pupils to ask questions, carry out investigations, and use what they discover to make sense of the world around them.

 Our children are given plenty of opportunities to experiment, observe, collaborate and communicate.